Suraj Pe Mangal Bhari: Critical response

-India Today entertainment editor wrote, " Suraj Pe Mangal Bhari offers some genuine laughs and some equally genuine performances by a stellar cast."
+Nairita Mukherjee of India Today rated 3/5 and wrote, "Suraj Pe Mangal Bhari offers some genuine laughs and some equally genuine performances by a stellar cast."

-DNA India entertainment editor said, "Go watch it in theatres and take your family along.
+Shaheen Irani of DNA India entertainment editor rated 4/5 and said, "Go watch it in theatres and take your family along.
 You won't be disappointed.
 Also, wait for the credit scenes, for they will keep you longing for more."

-Anna MM Vetticad from First Post said," Suraj Pe Mangal Bhari is funny – very funny – up to a point.
+Anna MM Vetticad from First Post rated 2.5 and said, "Suraj Pe Mangal Bhari is funny – very funny – up to a point.
 It is also intermittently political, inconsistent and not half as sharp as it set out to be."

-Bollywood Hungama says,"Suraj Pe Mangal Bhari is a decent entertainer and a clean family film that works because of its plot, the depiction of the mid-90s era and the performances."
+A critic for Bollywood Hungama rated 3/5 and says, "Suraj Pe Mangal Bhari is a decent entertainer and a clean family film that works because of its plot, the depiction of the mid-90s era and the performances."

-Zee News wrote, " Full to Dhamal, this movie will give feel good experience to audience.
+A critic for Zee News rated 3.5/5 and wrote, " Full to Dhamal, this movie will give feel good experience to audience.
 This is a gift for movie lovers."

 Khaleej Times entertainment news editor wrote, "If it’s laughs you are looking out for then Suraj Pe Mangal Bhari is bound to give you a rollicking time at the cinemas."

-Magzter says, "Barring a few glitches, Suraj Pe Mangal Bhari offers a different take on situational comedy.
-See it for the performances and for Diljit and Manoj's comic timing.
-The film's climax is a send-off to the iconic railway scene of Dilwale Dulhania Le Jayenge.".

-Whizbliz, "What a come back of Bollywood in Cinemas with Suraj Pe Mangal Bhari.
-The movie is simply fun to watch and filled with a lot of surprising elements!!!"